 Such as trans fats, monosodium glutamate MSG, high fructose corn syrup, artificial sweeteners, food dyes (Blue #1, Yellow #6, etc) , sodium nitrate, potassium bromate.... the list goes on.

 The saying 'if you can't pronounce it, don't eat it' rings true here.

 MSG shows as "autolyzed yeast extract" or "hydrolyzed protein" or "glutamic acid" making it trickier to find, however, following the saying above should help.

 If you're consuming a food that contains something created in a lab instead of by nature, you can be sure the body doesn't recognize it.
 This is not good.
-We don't want the body to have to deal with things like chemicals that it doesn't understand, we want to nourish it.
-As well, certain chemicals can cross our blood-brain barrier, making it a 'neurotoxin' and affecting our brain.
+We don't want to put our body n the position of having to deal with things like chemicals that it doesn't understand, we want to nourish our body.
+(Certain chemicals can cross our blood-brain barrier, making it a 'neurotoxin' and affecting our brain.)

-Admittedly, it does take a bit more planning and time in the kitchen to prepare food at home, using fresh, locally grown ingredients but these will not contain the strange additives you find in processed foods.
-But knowing that your food is clean and free of toxic additives like MSG will make it well worth it.
-Plus, choosing whole foods will give you better flavor and more health value than any chemical filled processed food you could buy at your supermarket.
+Admittedly, it does take a bit more planning and time in the kitchen to prepare food at home, using fresh, locally grown ingredients.
+These will not contain the strange additives you find in processed foods.

 In Holistic Nutrition we look at the ingredients, not the calorie label.

 The ingredients make up the calorie/fat content, so if we recognize the ingredients then the label doesn't need scrutinizing.